Woman Owned and Operated

 The piece is interactive.
 If you stand close, when sunlight streams through it bands of color wash over you.
 So do I share each person’s life journey during the months I help them with a disability claim.
 Their stories, pain, humanity and transcendence have washed over me and colored my perspective and my own life.
 And I thank them for it.

 Artwork and content copyright protected.
 All rights reserved.
 May not be reproduced without permission of the artist.

 "Qualified, Tested, and Working for You"

 Ms Campbell is an Accredited Disability Representative of the National Association of Disability Representatives (ADR).
 She is a Licensed Professional Counselor (LPC) in North Carolina.
 She’s a Board-Certified Art Therapist of the American Art Therapy Association (ATR-BC).
 She worked as a mental health therapist for ten years, and also worked in the Vocational Rehabilitation field.
-Ms. Campbell edits the Winston Salem Mayor’s Council for Persons with Disabilities newsletter.
-She serves on the Forsyth County Community Resource Connections Partnership Council FC-CRC.
+She serves on the Forsyth County Community Resource Connections Council FC-CRC.
 Campbell Disability Center is a Community Partner of The Adaptables, Center for Independent Living.